“What is that person thinking about me?”

 Here’s how to not care what people think of you.

 1. Let go of self-importance.

-According to Merriam-Webster Dictionary, self-importance is an exaggerated estimate’s of one own importance.
-One reason why we are so concerned about what other people think of us is because we placed too much emphasis on ourselves.
+According to the Merriam-Webster Dictionary, self-importance is an exaggerated estimate of one’s own importance.
+One reason why we are so concerned about what other people think of us is that we placed too much emphasis on ourselves.

 We take everything personally.
 We think that every action or word that people take or say have to do something with us:

 - “She must have thought that I’m unfriendly.”